Edinburgh of the Seven Seas: Transport

-There is one road, nicknamed the "M1", which connects the village with the Potato Patches (or The Patches), the primary agricultural area, and is used by the few private cars on the island.
+There is one road, nicknamed the "M1" after the namesake motorway in England, which connects the village with the Potato Patches (or The Patches), the primary agricultural area, and is used by the few private cars on the island.
 Paved paths provide walking access to buildings around town.
-A bus service called Potato Patches Flier (using a 24-seat Isuzu mini school bus from Cape Town, South Africa) is available free to pensioners to travel to the Patches and stops along the road.
+A bus service called Potato Patches Flier (using a 24-seat Isuzu mini school bus from Cape Town, South Africa) is available for free to pensioners to travel to the Patches and other stops along the road.

 All motor vehicles on the island have Tristan da Cunha plates consisting of "TDC" followed by two or three digits.

-The settlement has a small harbour named after the village of Calshot, where the population of Tristan da Cunha stayed following the volcanic eruption, with berths accessible by small vessels only.
-The island has around 10 scheduled ship visits per year for tourists and island residents to travel to/from the island on multi-day trips from South Africa or Namibia.
+The settlement has a small port named after the village of Calshot, where the population of Tristan da Cunha stayed during the 1961 volcanic eruption, with berths accessible by small vessels only.
+The island has around 10 scheduled ship visits per year for tourists and island residents to travel to and from the island on multi-day trips (typically 6-10 days) from South Africa or Namibia.